This blog was updated 25 June 2019

 And so we bring you our books for summer.
 Perfect summer reads that’ll either tackle your brain cells with their thriller action or cruise your overworked mind into fantastical states of imagination.
 Ready, steady, read!

 If you don’t know who Jo Pavey is you’re either not a fan of global sporting events, GB athletics or successful British mums.
 As a mum and a runner, I put her on a pedestal of sorts.
-The big event happening in Rio in 2016 is the fifth time Jo, who’s now more than 40 years of age, is competing for our country in this spectacle that happens every four years.
+The Rio Olympics in 2016 was the fifth time Jo, who’s now more than 40 years of age, competed for our country.
 This Mum Runs is her story of a less than direct route to ultimate sporting prowess and accolade, and how she’s achieved this as a mum of two who happens to find time to fit running into her schedule.
 It’s hard not to be inspired (even from the comfort of a rattan sofa overlooking the sea).

 If the prospect of Pavey’s autobiography leaves you with Mummy Guilt, you might prefer a literary throwback to the gritty and fantastical tales of your teenage years.
 This querying tale of belonging explores many a teenager’s challenges of modern and youth culture, such as social media, street slang, cool kids and the need to fit in.
 The wacky part is that it achieves this via mermaid and pirate characters that descend on the shores of Hastings.
 Retreat to carefree days or delve into the mind of your teenage offspring… And watch out if you’re holidaying on the Sussex coast this summer…